Great Train eXpress: GTX-A

 Groundbreaking for GTX Line A was held on December 27, 2018, with service initially expected to commence in 2023.
 However, the project has been officially delayed due to land compensation issues and the discovery of archaeological ruins dating from the Joseon period.

 The line currently runs in two separate sections - Dongtan to Suseo and Unjeongjungang to Seoul Station.
 Suseo, Seongnam, and Dongtan stations were opened on March 30, 2024, with Guseong Station opening later on June 29, 2024.
 The section between Unjeongjungang and Seoul Station opened on December 28, 2024.
-The connection between Seoul Station and Suseo is anticipated to open in August 2026.
-Samseong Station has been further delayed and will not open until 2028.

 Operation

 Approximately 30 km of the line are expected to share the same rail as the SRT, and an additional 9 km towards the western end of the route are expected to be completely underground.
 Trains operate at around three to four services per hour in each direction in the southern section with anywhere between 15 and 30 minutes between services.
 Meanwhile, the northern section operates at six services per hour per direction with ten minutes between services.

 Each GTX-A train has a capacity of 1,090 passengers.